How can an examiner reject a patent based on Prior Art under section 102?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-A patent examiner can reject a patent application under section 102 based on prior art by establishing an earlier invention date through evidence.
-Section 102 outlines the criteria for what constitutes prior art and stipulates that a patent claim cannot be granted if the invention was known or used by others before the applicant's date of invention or filing date.
-If evidence shows that someone else created the same invention earlier, this constitutes prior art that can lead to rejection.
+An examiner can reject a patent application based on prior art under section 102 by establishing an earlier invention date through evidence.
+Section 102 of the Patent Act provides that a patent may not be granted if the claimed invention was known or used by others before the patent applicant's invention date, or if it has been described in a prior patent or publication that predates the application.

 Subscribe